sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/A Human in Monster Clothing.md

 The glowing blue spear that then blocked your view of the laptop's internals got you to shut up.
 The side pressed at your face, prodding you to look back up at its owner.

-A scowling redheaded fish woman in a black tank top.
+A scowling redheaded fish woman in a black tank top and denim jeans.

 You sighed, and rolled your eyes, nodding your head back toward the rear of the lab.
 "She's in one of the exam rooms with Mettaton."

 You made to return to your work, but she interrupted you, again moving your head up with the side of her spear.
 "It's you, isn't it?"
 She growled.

 "It's me?"
+You raised an eyebrow.

 "The human!"
 She spat with venom.
-"The one Asgore is coming to see?"
+"The one Asgore told me was hiding at the labs?!"

 "Huh?
-Already?"
+He-- whuh?"
 You raised an eyebrow, and straightened up, accepting that this monster wouldn't let you just return to your project.
-"I mean, I knew there were decisions he'd have to make, but--"
+"I mean, I understand I shouldn't be here, knew there were decisions he'd have to make, but--"

 "Listen up, punk."
 She pressed into your personal space, trapping you against the bench.
 "I don't know how the hell you got down here, past the guards, and brainwashed Alphys with your human mind-control--"